dmt7531/dmt7531/README.md

 ### 🚀 About Me:

 Hello!
-My name is **Dmitry Ovsyannikov** and I'm an experienced **Android developer** with a passion for building innovative and user-friendly mobile applications.
+My name is **Dmitry Ovsyannikov** and I'm an **Android developer** with a passion for building innovative and user-friendly mobile applications.
 I am a big fan of **Clean Architecture** and I always strive to implement its principles in my projects.

 ### 🛠 Skills and Tools:
 ![Kotlin](https://img.shields.io/badge/Kotlin-0095D5?&style=for-the-badge&logo=kotlin&logoColor=white)